-Surgery, anesthesia, and procedure planning
+Surgery, sedation, and procedure planning

 Peptide therapy before surgery or procedures: questions to ask your care team